vaclavsvejcar/svejcar-dev/content/drafts/3030-01-01-quick-guide-to-cats.md

 import cats.implicits._
 ```

-But if you want to know more about how Cat's imports are organized, don't forget to check [Cats FAQ][web:cats/faq#imports] and [Imports Guide][web:cats/imports].
-Basically, Cat's imports are organized into few basic packages:
+But if you want to know more about how Cats' imports are organized, don't forget to check [Cats FAQ][web:cats/faq#imports] and [Imports Guide][web:cats/imports].
+Basically, Cats' imports are organized into few basic packages:

 - __cats.___ - this package contains common [type classes][web:cats/typeclasses], such as [Applicative][web:cats/Applicative], [Monoid][web:cats/Monoid] or [Semigroup][web:cats/Semigroup].
 You can import the entire package (`import cats._`), or use individual imports, such as `import cats.Semigroup`.
 - __cats.data.___ - this one contains [data types][web:cats/datatypes], such as [Ior][web:cats/Ior], [Validated][web:cats/Validated] or [NonEmptyList][web:cats/NonEmptyList].